yangyaczz/snspeedrun/README.md

 ## Checkpoint 3: 💵 Where's my money?!?

 You have beaten the game, but where is your money?
-Since the RiggedRoll contract is the one calling `rollTheDice()`, that is where the prize money is being sent.
+Since the RiggedRoll contract is the one calling `roll_dice()`, that is where the prize money is being sent.

 ![RiggedRollAddress](./packages/nextjs/public/ch3-events.png)

-📥 Create a `fn withdraw(ref self: ContractState, to: ContractAddress, amount: u256)` function to allow you to send Eth from RiggedRoll to another address.
+📥 Implement the `fn withdraw(ref self: ContractState, to: ContractAddress, amount: u256)` function to allow you to send Eth from RiggedRoll to another address.

 ### 🥅 Goals